Xylitol pastilles with berry powder or natural flavour

 Xylitol pastilles for everyone, from babies to elderly people.
 We manufacture our xylitol pastilles in our production facility in Kitee, Finland.
 The xylitol pastilles are made in different flavours.

-Taste arises from tooth-friendly xylitol, Finnish berry-powders and natural flavourings.
+The taste comes from tooth-friendly xylitol, Finnish berry-powders and other natural flavours.
 Preparation also contains calcium phosphate, which is good for dental health and tooth enamel.
 The recommended dose of xylitol for teeth is 5 g per day which you get from 6 pastilles.

 Each pastille contains 800 mg of xylitol a binder and a lubricant.
 There is also added calcium phosphate to improve the remineralization of tooth enamel.
 Colourants are not used, all colours are from Finnish wild berry powders.
 There are 110 to 120 pastilles in a 100g package.